Bulgarian occupation of Serbia (World War I): Invasion of Serbia

 On 6 October 1915 under the overall command of German General August von Mackensen, Austria-Hungary and Germany began the fourth invasion of Serbia since the beginning of the war.
 On 14 October, the Bulgarian armies moved into Serbian territory joining the ongoing invasion.
-Bulgaria entered the war on the side of the Central Powers, with the primary goal of briefly regaining territory gained from the Ottoman Empire in 1912–13, then lost to Serbia during the Second Balkan War.
+Bulgaria entered the war on the side of the Central Powers, with the primary goal of regaining territory briefly gained from the Ottoman Empire in 1912–13, then lost to Serbia in 1913.
 The pressure of Austro-Hungarian, Bulgarian and German armies in the north, and their massive superiority in numbers and equipment, forced the Serbs to withdraw across northern and central Albania.
 On 28 November 1915, Army Group Mackensen announced the end of the Serbian campaign, thereby ending the offensive.